Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-A juvenile in New Jersey may waive his or her right to counsel if the waiver is “accomplished in the following manner:
+A youth in New Jersey may waive his or her right to counsel if the waiver is “accomplished in the following manner:

 (1) A juvenile who is found to have mental capacity may not waive any rights except in the presence of and after consultation with counsel, and unless a parent has first been afforded a reasonable opportunity to consult with the juvenile and the juvenile’s counsel regarding this decision.
 The parent or guardian may not waive the rights of a juvenile found to have mental capacity.